jadjoubran/javascript-blog/README.md

 ---

-To change the design tokens in the CMS, find the “Globals” in the sidebar then in the presented options, select “Theme Settings”.
+To change the design tokens in the CMS, click on “theme settings” in the sidebar.

 To change the design tokens directly, edit [`_src/data/tokens.json`](https://github.com/hankchizljaw/hylia/blob/master/src/_data/tokens.json).